 In other words, they’ll probably forget at least half of what you say.

 To create effective sales presentations that your prospects will remember, focus on three main points that you want to highlight.

 This isn’t a number we just pulled from a hat.
 It’s actually based on an experiment done by Kurt A. Carlson and Suzanne B. Shu.
-Their study found that, when your audience knows you’re trying to persuade them, the best number of positive claims you can make is 3.
-After 4 claims, your audience will start to become more and more skeptical of anything you tell them.
+Their study found when your audience knows you’re trying to persuade them, the best number of positive claims you can make is 3.
+After 4 claims, they start to become more skeptical of your claims.